ZhangZhuoSJTU/Web3Bugs/README.md

 ### Bugs with Simple and Generic Testing Oracles

-These are bugs that can be detected using simple and generic oracles, such as reentrancy, and do not require more sophisticated oracles.
+These are bugs that can be detected using simple and generic oracles and do not require an in-depth understanding of the code semantics.

 ### Bugs that Require High-level Semantical Oracles